 Remember that industrial fans operate best when combined with current HVAC systems.
 Because fans lessen the need for excessive air conditioning, you can save money on electricity.

-AmeriWind Fans is the leading manufacturer of industrial and warehouse fans around the globe.
+AmeriWind Fans is the a leading manufacturer of industrial and warehouse fans in America.
 We provide a variety of technologically superior versions to permanently eliminate gearboxes, belts, and fan noise.

 In addition to ceiling fans, AmeriWind Fans manufactures a variety of control systems for fans that allow them to be activated on a schedule and based on temperature.
 When the ceilings are hot and the floors are cold, this improves the heating system's efficiency.